CPT Information for Graduate Students

 To be eligible for CPT, you must:

-- Have completed two full semesters in F-1 immigration status (Masters students may be eligible prior to two full semesters by using the M.S.
-Concentration in Field Experience)
+- Have completed two full semesters while maintaining F-1 immigration status.
+(Master’s students may be eligible prior to two full semesters by using the M.S.
+Concentration in Field Experience.)

 CPT REQUIREMENTS

-- Your internship must be directly related to the student's field of study
+- The position must be directly related to the student's field of study.

 For more important CPT details and requirements, visit the Office of Global Affairs (OGA) website.